OokamiNya/shell/8/junhao_dong/README.md

   - [ ] `cmd > out1 flag1 flag2`
   - [ ] `cmd < infile > outfile`
   - [ ] Redirection for `STDERR` and other file descriptors
+- [ ] Debug mode/flag where more obscure errors are printed
 - [ ] Background processes: `&`
 - [ ] Logic operators: `&&`, `||`, `!`